Carrie May "Annie" Crow

 Brief Life History of Carrie May "Annie"

 When Carrie May "Annie" Crow was born on 14 January 1892, in Wilmer, Dallas, Texas, United States, her father, John Cornelius Crow, was 22 and her mother, Maggie Lou Ellen Steely, was 18.
 She married Henry Cochran Seely Sr. about 1908, in Fort Worth, Tarrant, Texas, United States.
-They were the parents of at least 3 sons and 5 daughters.
-She lived in Dallas, Dallas, Texas, United States in 1935 and Fort Worth, Tarrant, Texas, United States in 1940.
+They were the parents of at least 4 sons and 6 daughters.
+She lived in Dallas, Dallas, Texas, United States in 1935 and Fort Worth, Tarrant, Texas, United States for about 10 years.
 She died on 30 December 1987, in Granbury, Hood, Texas, United States, at the age of 95, and was buried in Mount Olivet Cemetery, Fort Worth, Tarrant, Texas, United States.

 Photos and Memories (1)